ska-sa/katgpucbf/doc/fgpu.ddc.rst

 Mixer signal
 ------------
 Care needs to be taken with the precision of the argument to the mixer signal.
-Simplify evaluating the sine and cosine of :math:`2\pi \omega t` when :math:`t` is large can lead to a catastrophic loss of precision, as the product :math:`\omega t` will have a large integer part and leave few bits for the fractional part.
+Simply evaluating the sine and cosine of :math:`2\pi \omega t` when :math:`t` is large can lead to a catastrophic loss of precision, as the product :math:`\omega t` will have a large integer part and leave few bits for the fractional part.
 Even passing :math:`\omega` in single precision can lead